mozman/ezdxf/docs/source/dxfinternals/layout_management.rst

 additional `inactive` paper space layouts are named by the scheme ``*Paper_Spacennnn``, where the first inactive paper space is called ``*Paper_Space0``, the second ``*Paper_Space1`` and so on.
 A none consecutive numbering is tolerated by AutoCAD.
 The content of the inactive paper space layouts are stored as BLOCK content in the BLOCKS section.
-This names are just the DXF internal layout names, each layout has an additional layout name which is displayed to the user by the CAD application.
+These names are just the DXF internal layout names, each layout has an additional layout name which is displayed to the user by the CAD application.

 A BLOCK definition and a BLOCK_RECORD is not enough for a proper layout setup, an LAYOUT entity in the OBJECTS section